List of football clubs in Cyprus

 The following list includes all the men's Association football clubs of Cyprus who are participating or have participated in the national championships of the country.
-A total of 197 clubs have played in the national championships of Cyprus from their inception in 1934 until the 2019–20 season.
+As of the 2025-26 Season.

 The national championships of Cyprus are the Cypriot First Division, the Cypriot Second Division, the Cypriot Third Division and the Cypriot Fourth Division which has been dissolved after 2014–15 season.
 The championships are run and organized by the Cyprus Football Association (CFA).
 Since 2015, National Championship is also the STOK Elite Division which is run and organized by the Confederation of local federations of Cyprus (STOK).

 The following table is a list of Cypriot football clubs.
 For a complete list see :Category:Football clubs in Cyprus.